HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 Should we change the block mining reward for blocks with AuxPOW?
 This can be used to balance the incentive of doing merged mining versus direct mining.

-Should we prepare ourselves to allow merged mining as the parent blockchain?
-That is, allowing other coins to use our network for merge mining.
-We would need a place to add arbitrary data that does not influence when propagating to the network.

 # Future possibilities
 [future-possibilities]: #future-possibilities